15cm/AMM/README.md

 # AMM ![Travis CI](https://travis-ci.org/15cm/AMM.svg?branch=master)
 Aria2 Menubar Monitor, a tool to help with monitoring Aria2 Status on the macOS menubar.

+__The repo is no longer maintained as I don't use macOS as my daily OS anymore.
+Please consider using [AriaNG](https://github.com/mayswind/AriaNg) instead__

 [中文说明](./README_zh.md)

 # Features